cloudposse/geodesic/docs/design.md

 * `/usr/local/bin` has some helper scripts
 * `/etc/motd` is the current "Message of the Day"
 * `/localhost` is where we house the local state (like your temporary AWS credentials).
 This is mounted to your `HOME` directory.
 * `/conf` is where all configurations belong.
 For example, stick your terraform module invocations in this directory.
-When using `terraform`, the directory names are mapped directly to a bucket prefix for terraform state which include subdirectories (e.g. `/conf/us-west-2/vpc` will map to a state folder prefix of `us-west-2/vpc`).
+When using `terraform`, the directory names are mapped directly to a bucket prefix for terraform state which includes subdirectories (e.g. `/conf/us-west-2/vpc` will map to a state folder prefix of `us-west-2/vpc`).

 ## EXTENDING

 Geodesic was written to be easily extended.
-There are a couple ways to do it.
+There are a couple of ways to do it.

-You can easily extend the Geodesic shell by creating your own repo with a `Dockerfile`.
-We suggest you have it inherit `FROM geodeisc:latest` (or pin it to a [build number](https://travis-ci.org/cloudposse/geodesic) for stability).
+You can easily extend the Geodesic shell by creating your own `Dockerfile`.
+We suggest you have it inherit `FROM geodeisc:latest-<base-OS>`, where `<base-OS>` is one of our supported base operating systems, currently `alpine` (phasing out) or `debian` (recommended), or pin it to a [Docker tag](https://hub.docker.com/r/cloudposse/geodesic/tags?page=1&ordering=last_updated) of the form `[Release verison](https://github.com/cloudposse/geodesic/releases)-<base-OS>` for greater stability.
 If you want to add or modify core functionality, this is the recommended way to do it.

-In side your container, you can replace any of our code with your own to make it behave exactly as you wish.
+Inside your container, you can replace any of our code with your own to make it behave exactly as you wish.
 You could even create one dedicated shell per cluster with logic tailored specifically for that cluster.

 ### Here are some other tips.

 1. Many of our `Makefiles` do an `-include Makefile.*`, which means, we'll include other `Makefiles` in that directory.
-To add additional functionality, simply drop-in your `Makefile.something` in that directory.
+To add additional functionality, simply add a `Makefile.something` file in that directory.

 2. Want to add additional aliases or affect the shell?
-Drop your script in `/etc/profile.d` and it will be loaded automatically when the shell starts.
+Drop your script in `/etc/profile.d`, and it will be loaded automatically when the shell starts.

 3. Need to set some environment variables?
 Use an `.envrc` in the corresponding directory

 As you can see, you can easily change almost any aspect of how the shell works simply by extending it.